khaleel-git/DevOPS/Networking/README.md

 # Networking

-## TCP (Transmission Control Protocol) 4th Layer in OSI Model
+# TCP (Transmission Control Protocol) - 4th Layer in OSI Model

+## Overview
 [TCP and the THREE-WAY Handshake Explained](https://www.youtube.com/watch?v=wMc0H22nyA4)

-- **Function**: Provides reliable, ordered, and error-checked delivery of data.
+**Function**: TCP ensures reliable, ordered, and error-checked delivery of data between applications over a network.
+It is crucial for applications where data integrity and order are essential.

-- **Common Uses**:
+## Common Uses
-  - **Email**: Ensures complete and accurate delivery of messages.
+- **Email**: Guarantees the complete and accurate delivery of messages.
-  - **File Sharing**: Manages file transfers by establishing a connection and ensuring data integrity.
+- **File Sharing**: Manages file transfers by establishing a connection and ensuring the integrity of the files being transferred.
-  - **Downloading**: Guarantees that downloaded files are complete and correctly ordered.
+- **Downloading**: Ensures that files downloaded are complete and correctly ordered.

-### SEQ Number
+-> Sequence Numbers track what is sent
+-> Acknowledge Numbers track what is received

+Bob sent (SEQ=101)
+Alice sent (ACK=102)

+Bob sent (SEQ=102)
+Alice sent (ACK=103)

+## Sequence Numbers
-0 to 65535
+- **Range**: 0 to 65535
-why do we need seq number:
-when you send a packet you need to check whether the packet is sent. send packets 1 to 100, if some packet is not sent lets say 101 is not sent then server asks to send it again, it send back
+- **Purpose**: Sequence numbers are used to keep track of packets in a TCP connection.
+Each packet is assigned a unique sequence number which helps in:
+  - **Tracking**: Ensuring that all packets are received and in the correct order.
+  - **Retransmission**: If a packet (e.g., packet 101) is not received, the server requests a retransmission of the missing packet.

+## TCP Deep Dive

-### TCP deeply
+### Windowing
-packets are sent on time, the integrit is not compromised windowing (negotiate: window of packets) window size 2B window slowly increase, depending on the size of window you can send data in one go if server can't handle, the server will tell you windows_size=0, it means server is overloaded increase the speed of the data. seq number is important if seq x not get there, the client will send again the seq x
+- **Concept**: Windowing is used to manage the flow of data between sender and receiver.
+It involves negotiating a "window size" that determines the number of packets that can be sent before requiring an acknowledgment.
+- **Window Size**: Initially set to 2 bytes (or other sizes depending on configuration).
+The window size adjusts dynamically based on network conditions and receiver's capacity:
+  - **Increasing Window Size**: Allows sending more data in one go, improving throughput.
+  - **Window Size 0**: Indicates that the receiver is overloaded and cannot handle more data at the moment.
+The sender must wait until the window size increases before sending more data.

-### Error detection
+### Error Detection
-it ensure you recieve the right packet, checksum
+- **Mechanism**: TCP uses checksums to ensure data integrity.
+Each packet includes a checksum value calculated based on the packet's contents.
+The receiver recalculates the checksum and verifies it against the transmitted value to detect any errors.
+- **Retransmission**: If a packet's checksum does not match, the packet is retransmitted to ensure correct data delivery.

-### Checksum (Layers 2 & 4)
+## Checksum (Layers 2 & 4)
-A checksum is a mathematical formula used to verify data integrity:
+A checksum is a mathematical formula used to verify the integrity of data during transmission.

-- **Purpose**: Detects errors in data transmission by comparing the calculated checksum value against the transmitted value.
+- **Purpose**: To detect errors in data transmission and ensure that the data received is exactly what was sent.
 - **Example Method**:
-  - Document a text (e.g., count the number of specific characters like 'E').
+  1. **Document a Text**: For example, count specific characters like 'E' in a document.
-  - List the count on the back of the document.
+  2. **List the Count**: Note the total count of 'E's on the back of the document.
-  - If the total count of 'E's matches the listed value, the document is assumed to be unmodified.
+  3. **Verification**: At the receiving end, if the count of 'E's matches the listed value, the document is considered unmodified.
+Any discrepancies indicate potential data corruption.

-### Wireshark demonstration

 ## What Is a Three-Way Handshake in TCP?
 The three-way handshake is a fundamental process for establishing a TCP connection.
 It involves three steps: